hepabolu/programming-by-stealth/docs/pbs43.md

 Remember, variables hold primitive values and references to objects.
 So if you declare an object with `const`, you can still alter the contents of the object.
 But you can never change the object that variable points to.

-To illustrate the point, the this will generate an error:
+To illustrate the point, this will generate an error:

 ```javascript
 const x = 2;